 Briefly speaking, solution 1) is applicable if the node is located far from the engine, or the engine is positioned more or less between nodes.
-Solution 2) or 3) should be considered where one of the engine ends is positioned in a node or close to it, since a compensator is inefficient in a node or close to it and therefore superfluous.
+Due to its position in the steering gear room, solution 2) is not particularly sensitive to the position of the node.

-Determine the Need
+Determine the need

-A decision regarding the vibrational aspects and the possible use of compensators must be taken at the contract stage.
-If no experience is available from sister ships, which would be the best basis for deciding whether compensators are necessary or not, it is advisable to make calculations to determine which of the solutions should be applied.
+A decision regarding the vibrational aspects and the possible use of compensators should preferably be taken at the contract stage.
+If no experience is available from sister ships, which would be the best basis for deciding whether compensators are necessary or not, it is advisable to make calculations to determine this.